 Atlantic Salmon

-The Atlantic salmon is found in the northern Atlantic, both along the American East Coast and the European West Coast up to the Iberian Peninsula.
-As an anadromous migratory fish, the Atlantic salmon ascends rivers to spawn in freshwater.
-The young salmon spend one to four years in their home river before transforming into “smolts” and migrating into the Atlantic.
-In the vast feeding grounds of the ocean, salmon can grow to lengths of up to 1.5 meters and reach weights of 30 kg within one to four years, becoming sexually mature.
-At this point, they return to their birth river to spawn, often covering several hundred kilometers during the arduous migration.
-Most salmon die after reproduction due to the energy-consuming journey, and only a few manage to return to the sea to spawn again at a later stage.
+The Atlantic salmon is found in the northern Atlantic.
+It lives along both the American East Coast and the European West Coast up to the Iberian Peninsula.
+As an anadromous migratory fish, the salmon ascends rivers to spawn in freshwater.
+Young salmon spend one to four years in their home river before transforming into “smolts” and migrating to the Atlantic.

-There is now only a negligible commercial fishery for Atlantic salmon, mostly in the Baltic Sea, Ireland, or Greenland.
-Traditionally, salmon are caught with lines and hooks as well as gillnets in river estuaries along their migratory routes to spawning grounds.
+Today, the commercial fishery for wild Atlantic salmon is negligible.
+It mostly occurs in the Baltic Sea, Ireland, or Greenland.
+Traditionally, fishers catch salmon with lines, hooks, and gillnets in river estuaries during their migratory routes.
 River fishing also has a long tradition among indigenous peoples and sport fishermen.

-Wild Atlantic salmon populations experienced a dramatic collapse during the 20th century.
-The primary cause was less overfishing but habitat destruction: as a migratory fish, salmon depends on unobstructed rivers to reach their spawning grounds.
+Wild Atlantic salmon populations collapsed dramatically during the 20th century.
+The primary cause was not overfishing, but habitat destruction.
+As a migratory fish, salmon depend on clear, unobstructed rivers to reach their spawning grounds.
 Due to dam construction and power plants, salmon have disappeared from many rivers over the last 150 years.
 It is now hard to imagine that centuries ago, salmon were abundant even in Swiss cities like Basel along the Rhine.

-Despite significant improvements in the overall production conditions for salmon in Europe, there are still considerable differences between different farms.
-Also for culinary reasons, Original Fish offers salmon from farms with low stocking densities, species-appropriate feed free of chemical additives or medications, and that using purely biological or mechanical parasite control methods.
+Despite these improvements, considerable differences remain between farms.
+For this reason, Original Fish offers salmon from farms that use low stocking densities, species-appropriate feed free of chemical additives, and purely biological or mechanical parasite controls.

 Season: